rbogutz/codeblue/README.md

 If you are running it locally, the application should be viewable at localhost:3000.

+If you are using a VM with a web server, use <server address>:3000.

 # Known Issues

 1. Report creation does not yet validate location or weather